top of page

 • The reason for your credit issues

-• How long ago they occur
+• How long ago did they occur

 • Your current income and outgoings